400g diced Lamb

 - Pomegranates do not contain cholesterol or saturated fats.

 1. Add the curry paste to the diced lamb and marinate overnight or at least 30 minutes in the fridge.

-3. Put a large casserole pan on a high heat and add the lamb, seasoning and lime juice.
-Cook for 4 minutes and add the vegetables.
+3. Put a large casserole pan on a high heat and add the lamb, seasoning, lime juice and zest.
+Cook for 4 minutes and add the onions.
 Combine well and reduce the heat.
 Add a small glass of water (if needed) and place the lid on for 25 minutes.
-Stir occasionally.

 4. Stir occasionally and 5 minutes towards the end, add the drained tinned chickpeas.

 5. Take the curry off the heat and plate up with rice, topped with yoghurt, pomegranate seeds and chopped coriander.
 If you want to go the extra mile...
 Add some of my pink onions to the top to really impress your group.